-Redemption proceeds, distributions and dividend payments on the Bonds will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
-DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the Commonwealth, on the payable date in accordance with their respective holdings shown on DTC's records.
-Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC, the Commonwealth or the Treasury Board, subject to any statutory or regulatory requirements as may be in effect from time to time.
-Payment of redemption proceeds, distributions and dividend payments to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the Commonwealth, disbursement of such payments to Direct Participants will be the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of Direct and Indirect Participants.
-THE COMMONWEALTH CAN GIVE NO ASSURANCES THAT DIRECT AND INDIRECT PARTICIPANTS WILL PROMPTLY TRANSFER PAYMENTS TO BENEFICIAL OWNERS.
+Redemption proceeds, distributions, and dividend payments on the 2009F Bonds will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
+DTC's practice is to credit Direct Participants' accounts upon DTC's receipt of funds and corresponding detail information from the Authority or the Trustee, on payable date in accordance with their respective holdings shown on DTC's records.
+Payments by Participants to Beneficial Owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such Participant and not of DTC, the Trustee, or the Authority, subject to any statutory or regulatory requirements as may be in effect from time to time.
+Payment of redemption proceeds, distributions, and dividend payments to Cede & Co. (or such other nominee as may be requested by an authorized representative of DTC) is the responsibility of the Authority or the Trustee, disbursement of such payments to Direct Participants will be the responsibility of DTC, and disbursement of such payments to the Beneficial Owners will be the responsibility of DTC, and Indirect Participants.
+THE AUTHORITY AND THE COMMONWEALTH CAN GIVE NO ASSURANCES THAT DIRECT AND INDIRECT PARTICIPANTS WILL PROMPTLY TRANSFER PAYMENT TO BENEFICIAL OWNERS.

-DTC may discontinue providing its services as depository with respect to the Bonds at any time by giving reasonable notice to the Commonwealth.
-Under such circumstances, in the event that a successor depository is not obtained, the Bond certificates are required to be printed and delivered.
+DTC may discontinue providing its services as depository with respect to the 2009F Bonds at any time by giving reasonable notice to the Authority or the Trustee.
+Under such circumstances, in the event that a successor depository is not obtained, 2009F Bond certificates are required to be printed and delivered.

-The Commonwealth may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor securities depository).
-In that event, the Bond certificates will be printed and delivered to DTC.
+The Authority may decide to discontinue use of the system of book-entry-only transfers through DTC (or a successor securities depository).
+In that event, 2009F Bond certificates will be printed and delivered to DTC.